Australia's Cocos Keeling Islands threatened by Christmas Day cyclone

 "As the system approaches the Cocos Keeling Islands, seas will become rough with the possibility of flooding of low-lying areas and strong currents in the lagoon," the Bureau of Meteorology warned.
 "Rain is expected to be heavy at times."

-"People need to prepare for cyclonic weather and organize an emergency kit, including a first aid kit, torch, portable radio, spare batteries, food and water," it added.
+"People need to prepare for cyclonic weather and organise an emergency kit, including a first aid kit, torch, portable radio, spare batteries, food and water," it added.

 Comprised of 27 coral islands, Cocos Keeling is home to around 600 people.